NekoLvds/GLTFImporter/README.md

 # GLTFImporter
-This is a java importer for the gltf format.
+This is a java importer for the gltf format into the JavaFX Framework.
 The gltf format is a 3d format for storing assets or entire scenes and transfer them between applications.